kurka/presentations/slides/SASO2018/disobedience.md

 \column{0.4\textwidth}

-- Obedience is now conditioned to unfairness level: if fair, agents obey; if unfair, tendency to non-compliance
+Obedience is conditioned to unfairness level: if fair, agents obey; if unfair, tendency to non-compliance

-- Differentiation between justified and unjustified disobedience: given unfair allocation policy, Police validate norms disobedience, pardoning transgressions
+Police validates justified norms disobedience, pardoning transgressions

 \columnsend